Welcome to our temporary website. A new website for Powerful Pathways is coming soon. Donate to support!

 • Equitable Creative Placemaking (Placekeeping)

-We work with anyone, and with equity as a core value, we prioritize under-served communities, locally, nationally, and abroad.
+We work everywhere, and with equity as a core value, we prioritize under-served communities, locally, nationally, and abroad.
 We also organize community initiatives, workshops, and civic hacks – events that highlight innovative interventions that disrupt chronic urban and civic challenges.

 Who We Are